Beginner Medicine Ball Workouts + Video Explainers

 Below you will find videos.
 These go with the explanations of each group of med ball workout.
 A quick note: These are chosen from my favourites at YouTube.
 They are freely available and are not associated with Fitness Review.
 I’m adding them simply to flesh out the words with demonstrations of the exercises.

-Those categories of Medicine Ball exercises are:
+Those categories of beginner medicine ball workouts are:

 - Sit up / Crunches Variations